Measuring Employee Engagement And Its Cost

 The main reasons for this absenteeism are stress related.

-Consider these statistics from an infographic about mental health issues at work:
+Consider these statistics about mental health issues at work:

 - 1 Million U.S. employees miss work each day due to workplace stress

 - Productivity losses related to health problems cost employers around $225 Billion annually

 - Depression accounts for more days missed than heart disease, hypertension, and diabetes

 - 69% of employees report that work is a significant source of stress

 Besides the financial effects, this is a serious issue that leaders need to start being more compassionate about.